 The mental and physical health of the stowaway must be monitored.
-Risk of infectious diseases must be taken into account.
-Cine the stowaway to their quarters and keep contact with the crew to the bare minimum essential to survival, separating all crockeries and beddings (etc) used by the stowaway.
-Condition and treatment if administered must recorded
+The risk of infectious diseases must be taken into account.
+Keep the stowaway to their quarters and keep contact with the crew to the bare minimum, essential to survival, separating all crockeries and beddings (etc.) used by the stowaways.
+Condition and treatment, if administered, must be recorded.

-The whole stowaway situation is a dicey one and as mentioned, must be handled tactfully to avoid any unnecessary costs or legal trouble and associated expenses
+The whole stowaway situation is dicey and, as mentioned, must be handled tactfully to avoid any unnecessary costs, legal trouble, and associated expenses.

 Reference: Maritime Legislation & Shipboard Management for Deck Officers by Capt.
 Naik and Capt.
 Dubey